nealbarshes/nealbarshes.github.io/tutorials/foot-healing/index.md

 20. wound VAC black sponge, medium size<br>
 </blockquote>

-## Surgical principles for foot reconstruction operations
+### Surgical principles for foot reconstruction operations
 [Smith and Nephews Versajet hydrosurgery system](https://youtu.be/MU4lYEqqhYI) for most debridements / amputation procedures that will have delayed primary closure.

-## Early postoperative management
+### Early postoperative management
 1. Outpatient consult request for ECL wound care or podiatry for patients not previously seen by either team; or return to clinic request for persons previously seen by either team.
 2. Return to clinic telephone encounter at 1 week.
 3. Return to clinic face-to-face encounter at 6 weeks (for suture removal)

-## Further outpatient care
+### Further outpatient care
 1 week telephone encounter: to assess pain, early healing, and to review microbiology results, modify antibiotic regimen.
 6 week face-to-face encounter:

-## The “graduation package” (when full re-epithelialization is achieved)
+## When the ulcer is HEALED:
+Patients should be seen at least twice in the clinic with a healed ulcer.
+This is the “graduation package” to request when full re-epithelialization is achieved:
 1. Prosthetics consult for foot molding and custom orthotic shoe.
 2. Prosthetics consult for temperature sensing mat for secondary prevention of additional foot ulcers (ask staff surgeon).

-3. Return to clinic in another month to ensure durable wound healing, follow-up on above.
+### Acknowledgments
 Thank you to Dr. Aimee Garcia, Dr. Delma Jara, Dr. Ana Macias, Dr. Cezarina Mindru, Dr. Maria Rodriguez-Barradas, and Dr. David Green for working together to create [our local consensus approach](/assets/documents/clinical-tools/nhfuconsensus.pdf) to foot ulcer healing.